The fifth of five scheduled NC

 in Garner, NC and traveled to Tory Hole Park where the Battle of Elizabethtown

 took place in 1781.
-Thirty-one riders toured this historic battlefield.
+Ten riders toured this historic battlefield.
+Riders

 At the start, Bruce Harris, our Tour Director told the riders about

 what they would see at the Tory Hole to give the riders a primer on

 the historical significance of our ride destination.
 Before we departed,

 Bruce reviewed the proposed route and held a brief safety meeting.

 The 82 mile ride to the Tory Hole was beautiful.
 Highway 242 is a

 beautiful country road and we all really enjoyed the trip.
 Once at